Heat kernel estimates and their stabilities for symmetric jump processes with general mixed polynomial growths on metric measure spaces: HKE and stability on metric measure space with sub-Gaussian estimates for diffusion process

-\end{thm} \pf Since the proof is similar to that of Theorem \ref{t:main10}, we just give the difference.
+\end{thm} \pf Note that $\gamma_1\ge2$ and \eqref{e:intcon} hold by the assumption.
+Since the proof is similar to that of Theorem \ref{t:main10}, we just give the difference.
 As in the proof of Theorem \ref{t:main10}, we will show that there exist $a_1>0$ and $c_1>0$ such that for any $t>0$ and $r>0$,

 Let $\gamma := \frac{1}{\gamma_1 -1}$, and $C_0 = \frac{4c_F}{C_2}$, where $C_1$ and $C_2$ are the constants in Lemma \ref{l:4.22}.
 Note that we may and do assume that $C_1 \ge 1$ and $C_2 \le 1$ without loss of generality.
 Assume $r \le C_0\Phi^{-1}(C_1t)$.
 Then, using $L(\alpha_1,c_L,\Phi)$ and Lemma \ref{lem:inverse} we have Thus, by \eqref{e:sT2}, there is a constant $c_2 \ge 0$ such that